Alter-Net-codes/SkyOS/docs/readme.md

 ## Website
 https://Alter-Net-codes.github.io/skyOSweb/
 more documentation: https://alter-net-codes.gitbook.io/alter-net-codes/skyos/getting-started
-This is the website and it also holds more info for contributing
+This is the website and it also holds more info for contributing.

->[!NOTE]
->NOTE: SkyOS has not yet completed development and may contain mild bugs, as well as an unfinished session manager

 # Install